 2. Develops and directs the implementation of educational initiatives that can be adapted to the needs of various communities within the service area of the Missouri State University-West Plains, including conducting market research and developing partnerships and coordinating with other University departments to provide support services.

-3. Manages off-site programs, such as GOAL sites, the offender education program, the on-line 42 hour certificate, China and other programs as they are developed, supervises site coordinators, directs program evaluation, and coordinates student learning outcomes assessment for these programs.
+3. Manages off-site programs, such as dual credit and early degree program sites, the China program, and other programs as they are developed, supervises site coordinators, directs program evaluation, and coordinates student learning outcomes assessment for these programs.

 4. Oversees grant programs for academic affairs and supervises grant-funded staff positions as assigned in order to assure that the goals and objectives of the grants are being achieved.

 5. Serves as the campus liaison with the Higher Learning Commission (HLE), Missouri Department of Higher Education, and the Department of Elementary and Secondary Education (DESE), assures compliance with requirements and regulations, and works with the campus to ensure that the campus maintains its status as a regionally accredited institution.

 7. Provides information and data appropriate to the decision-making needs of the campus and publicizes information through a variety of documents.

 8. Oversees reporting for state and national agencies, such as IPEDS, ensures that all state and federal reports are submitted in a timely fashion, and establishes and maintains a report management system.

 10. Fosters the continual improvement of operations and in meeting its tactical goals by coordinating the strategic planning process for academic affairs.